styleguidist/react-styleguidist/docs/Webpack.md

 # Configuring webpack

-Styleguidist uses webpack under the hood and needs to know how to load your project’s files.
+Styleguidist uses [webpack](https://webpack.js.org/) under the hood and it needs to know how to load your project’s files.

 *Webpack is a peer dependency but your project doesn’t have to use it.
 React Styleguidist works with webpack 1 and webpack 2.*

-> **Note:** [See Cookbook](Cookbook.md) for more examples.
+> **Note:** See [cookbook](Cookbook.md) for more examples.

 ## Reusing your project’s webpack config

-By default Styleguidist will try to find webpack config (`webpack.config.dev.js` or `webpack.config.js`) anywhere in your project and use it.
+By default Styleguidist will recursively try to find an existing webpack config (`webpack.config.dev.js` or `webpack.config.js`) in your project and use it.

 If your webpack config is located somewhere else, add its location to your `styleguide.config.js`: